What is a Visual Processing Disorder?

 How Does Leaf Complex Care Support People With Visual Processing Difficulties?

-At Leaf Complex Care, we believe in providing humanised support for individuals to help them thrive.
-Our clinicians work closely with the children, accompanying them to school or class and providing assistance and support throughout the day.
+At Leaf Complex Care, we believe in providing humanised support for people who require complex care to help them thrive.
+Our support workers work closely with the children, accompanying them to school or class and providing assistance and support throughout the day.

-In addition to helping with homework and other school-related tasks, our clinicians take the time to identify each child’s strengths and leverage them to build their confidence and self-esteem.
+In addition to helping with homework and other school-related tasks, they take the time to identify each child’s strengths and help them build their confidence and self-esteem.

-By focusing on their strengths, we help children and adults recognise their full potential and encourage them to pursue their interests and passions.
-Our dedicated clinicians provide a nurturing and empowering environment, helping individuals to develop academically, socially, and emotionally.
+Focusing on their strengths, we help children and adults recognise their full potential and encourage them to pursue their interests and passions.
+Leaf provides a nurturing and empowering environment, supporting people to develop academically, socially, and emotionally.

 For more information, contact us now.